Skip to content

 • incident metadata (time, group, type)

-• A user’s exact home address is stored only on their phone.
+• A user's exact home address is stored only on their phone (in AsyncStorage).

-• The backend must not log or persist plaintext addresses.
+• The backend never sees, logs, or persists plaintext addresses.

 • Payload: AES-256-GCM